szerhusenBC/jwt-spring-security-demo/README.md

 ##Docker
 This project has a docker image.
 You can find it at [https://hub.docker.com/r/hubae/jwt-spring-security-demo/](https://hub.docker.com/r/hubae/jwt-spring-security-demo/).

+##Questions
+If you have project related questions please take a look at the [past questions](https://github.com/szerhusenBC/jwt-spring-security-demo/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%2Cclosed%20label%3Aquestion%20) or create a new ticket with your question.

+*If you have questions that are not directly related to this project (e.g. common questions to the Spring Framework or Spring Security etc.) please search the web or look at [Stackoverflow](http://www.stackoverflow.com).*

+Sorry for that but I'm very busy right now and don't have much time.

 ##External resources

 Dan Vega (https://twitter.com/therealdanvega) created a video that explained this project quite fine.
 Thanks to him!